dendronhq/dendron-site/vault/dendron.release.2020-10-19.md

 ## Thank You

-Last and most of all, a big **thanks** to the following gardeners that brought up issues, contributions, and fixes to this release.
+Last and most of all, a big to the following gardeners that brought up issues, contributions, and fixes to this release.

 - [Britt](https://github.com/bs)
   - [silent log errors](https://github.com/dendronhq/dendron/issues/277)